sunnyvale-academy/SNY.OSS.DCK.01.01.00/lab3/composetest/README.md

 ```
 >Paste code into app.py

 Nb.
 In this example, redis is the hostname of the redis container on the application’s network.
 We use the default port for Redis, 6379.

-Create another file called requirements.txt in your project directory and paste this in:
+Create another file called requirements.txt in your project directory and paste the code.

-flask
-redis

->Create Dockerfile

-FROM python:3.4-alpine
-ADD . /code
-WORKDIR /code
-RUN pip install -r requirements.txt
-CMD ["python", "app.py"]

-This tells Docker to:
+>Create Dockerfile, that tells Docker to:

 -Build an image starting with the Python 3.4 image.
 -Add the current directory . into the path /code in the image.